The Memory of the Almond Tree, Marine Alata

 The Bastion of Tears, Abdellah Taïa

-After the death of his mother, Youssef, a Moroccan teacher exiled in France for 25 years, returns to his family home to manage the inheritance at the request of his sisters.
-Once there, he finds himself trapped between the sufferings of the past and the lost joys.
-Captivated by the memory of Najib, his childhood sweetheart who fell into addiction, he leads us through the twists and turns of his life with both precision and a natural poetry.
-A human novel that strikingly explores difference, self-acceptance, escape and rebirth.
+After the death of his mother, Youssef, a Moroccan professor exiled in France for 25 years, returns to his family home to manage the inheritance at the request of his sisters.
+Once there, he finds himself trapped between past sufferings and lost happiness.
+Captivated by the memory of Najib, his youthful lover who succumbed to drugs, he takes us through the twists and turns of his life with striking accuracy and natural poetry.
+A human novel that powerfully explores difference, self-acceptance, escape, and rebirth.

 At Editions Folio